jbhannon/ComplimentAppDocumentation/README.md

 #### Project Proposal Feedback

-After completing my project proposal, I recieved and documented feedback from my peers.
+After completing my project proposal, I received and documented feedback from my peers.
 I will document it below:

 I answered 5 questions for each peer.
 The questions were: